ishowprogram/C-Learnings/README.md

 1. Matrix Multiplication using Friend Class
 2. Fraction Operations with Constructor
 3. Array Sorting with Constructor and Destructor
+4. Number Average Calculator with Constructor
+5. Date Formatting with Constructor
+6. Point Class with Copy Constructor

 ## Concepts Demonstrated
 - Loop control structures